buildkite/agent/README.md

 If you'd prefer not to run this install script, you can read the [manual installation guide](#manual-installation)

-Once installed, start the agent using the secret access key from your agent settings page:
+Once installed, copy the agent's secret access key from the agent's settings page on Buildbox:

 ![image](https://cloud.githubusercontent.com/assets/153/3960325/55662f70-273d-11e4-82c0-75e09d7ee6e6.png)

+And then start the agent:

 ```bash
 buildbox-agent start --access-token b9c784528b92d7e904cfa238e68701f1